How to Use Disinterested vs. Uninterested (Word Choice)

 Are 'disinterested' and 'uninterested' interchangeable?

-No, the post clarifies they have different meanings.
-Disinterested means impartial or having no vested interest, like a judge.
-Uninterested means simply not interested in something, like a story.
+No, they have different meanings.
+Disinterested means impartial or having no vested interest, like a judge who has no stake in the outcome.
+Uninterested means simply not interested in something—bored or indifferent.
+Using them interchangeably can change your meaning significantly.

 What does 'disinterested' mean?